Reading time: Less than 4 minutes

 If you have difficulty writing, consider using the tool of CBT — Cognitive Behavioural Therapy — to help give yourself a boost.
 It’s easy and inexpensive and you can do it yourself…

 Are you familiar with CBT?
-If you’re not, I apologize for using the jargon-y abbreviation but it stands for Cognitive Behavioural Therapy, which was way too long to put into a headline.
+If you’re not, I apologize for using the jargon-y abbreviation but it stands for Cognitive Behavioural Therapy.

 CBT is a type of psychotherapeutic treatment that psychologists use it to treat a wide range of disorders including anxiety, depression, phobias, addictions and insomnia.
 It is often more successful than drugs and, even better, has never been turned into a multi-million-dollar industry because the principles of the treatment are so widely available.
 Developed by Dr. Aaron Beck in the 1960s, while he was a psychiatrist at the University of Pennsylvania, CBT is even something you can do for yourself.